 The area of cultivation must not have had any deforestation and conversion of native vegetation since 1 Jan 2020.
 Preference will be given to areas converted from abandoned pasture land to soy cultivation after 2008.

-Farm land must be registered with the Cadastro Ambiental Rural (CAR) and be in full compliance with the Legal Reserve and APP requirements of the Code.
+Farm land must be registered with the Cadastro Ambiental Rural (CAR).
+The farm must contain and maintain areas of native vegetation equivalent to those required for Legal Reserve and Areas of Permanent Protection (APPs) determined by the Forest code or have formally adhered to a Programme of Environmental Regularization (PRA) established by the state environmental agency**.
 The farm area must not overlap with public protected areas, indigenous lands and other traditional people and community lands (including ‘quilombolas territories’).

 Farmers must have unquestionable right to use the land, be it as land title, land lease agreement, or another legally recognised form of land tenure (e.g., ‘posse’)